 About Nursing at Leicester

-The nursing section in the School of Allied Health Professions was established in 2017 with the appointment of Professor Dave Clarke, the inaugural Professor of Nursing at the University of Leicester.
+The nursing section in the School of Healthcare was established in 2017 with the appointment of Professor Dave Clarke, the inaugural Professor of Nursing at the University of Leicester.
 Since this time the academic team has grown and the first nursing programmes at the University have been established.

 We have partnered with the University Hospitals of Leicester NHS Trust (UHL) and Leicestershire Partnership NHS Trust (LPT) to deliver these courses.
 Our degrees draw on the expertise of our School of Business, putting leadership at the heart of the curriculum.

 These unique nursing courses are jointly funded by the University of Leicester, University Hospitals of Leicester NHS Trust and Leicestershire Partnership NHS Trust.
 The idea, to combine a dual MSci qualification in nursing with leadership, originated from our NHS colleagues, who felt nurses trained to this level would be a valuable asset to the local NHS workforce.